 If you’re using Tableau Online, it will be called Google Drive.

-Once authorized, all your Google Sheets will surface.
+Once authorised, all your Google Sheets will surface.
 Pick the one that you have connected Orca Scan to and click “Connect”.

 Once connected, the columns from Orca Scan surface as Dimensions and Measures in the left-side data pane.

-One thing noticeably great about Tableau is the drag and drop interface that we can use for both analyzing and visualizing the data.
+One thing noticeably great about Tableau is the drag and drop interface that we can use for both analysing and visualising the data.

 To learn more about what you can do with Tableau, check out the Tableau training videos.